xinz/jsonschex/README.md

 1. **Compile** — Parse and optimize a JSON Schema into an executable `Schema` struct.
 During compilation:
    - All `$id`, `$anchor`, and discovered local fragment references are scanned and registered
-   - Keywords are converted into executable validation functions
+   - Keywords are compiled into serializable rule descriptors consumed by the validator
    - Remote `$ref` schemas can be loaded via an external loader
    - The built-in Draft 2020-12 dialect is recognized without requiring a remote meta-schema load
    - Vocabularies are resolved based on `$schema` and `$vocabulary` declarations